Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <br><br><br>
 <img width="1200" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/eb366b60-b40e-4faf-90fd-fbf7235b374d">
 <br>
-Whites are not the highest paid in any industry.
+- Whites are not the highest paid in any industry.
+- In nine industries, "Asian or Asian Americans" or "Middle Eastern or Northern African" are the highest paid.
+- Native Americans are the highest paid in the utilities and telecommunications industry while they are the lowest in many other industries.
+-